GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 Under the **Constitutive** tag, three items can be found:

-- **MultiPhaseMultiComponentFluid** which allows us to define phase names, component molar weights and characteristic behaviors such as viscosity and density dependencies with respect to pressure and temperature.
+- **MultiPhaseMultiComponentFluid** : this tag defines phase names, component molar weights and characteristic behaviors such as viscosity and density dependencies with respect to pressure and temperature.
-- **PoreVolumeCompressibleSolid** which contains all the data needed to model rock compressibility behavior.
+- **PoreVolumeCompressibleSolid** : this tag contains all the data needed to model rock compressibility.
-- **BrooksCoreyRelativePermeability** which sets the relative permeability for each phase along with its end-point value, residual volume fraction, and Corey exponent.
+- **BrooksCoreyRelativePermeability** : this tag defines the relative permeability model for each phase, its end-point values, residual volume fractions, and Corey exponents.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseCo2InjTutorial.xml
   :language: xml
   :start-after: <!-- SPHINX_FIELD_CASE_Co2_CONSTITUTIVE -->
   :end-before: <!-- SPHINX_FIELD_CASE_Co2_CONSTITUTIVE_END -->

-One can notice that PVT data, required by **MultiPhaseMultiComponentFluid**, are brought in to be able to model behavior of Co2 in liquid and gas phase with respect to pressure and temperature variations.
-These *pvtgas.txt* and *pvtliquid.txt* are composed as follows
+One can notice that PVT data, required by **MultiPhaseMultiComponentFluid**, are required here to model the behavior of Co2 in liquid and gas phase with respect to the pressure and temperature variations.
+These *pvtgas.txt* and *pvtliquid.txt* files are composed as follows:

 .. code::